LysTech/lys/README.md

 ## Notes on Project Architecture
 - We keep abstract classes in `/interfaces`, this is good for readability / future users of the code to easily find concepts.
 - We have many "domain objects", like a mesh, an optode, a session etc. These are kept in `/objects` for the same reason as above.
--
+- We want to treat this as a library, like our internal numpy, and then use the tool for our work.
+Not sure if this should be a separate repo, or just go in `/exa,ples`.

-## Scripts
+## Examples folder

-The `/scripts` directory contains example scripts that demonstrate how to use the Lys library.
+The `/examples` directory contains example scripts that demonstrate how to use the Lys library.
 This separation of concerns keeps the core library code (in `/objects`, `/visualization`, and `/utils`) stable and reusable, while allowing experimentation and result generation to happen in dedicated script files.
 The scripts include:

 - `processing_demo.py`: Demonstrates a complete experiment processing pipeline including wavelength conversion, hemoglobin reconstruction, scalp effect removal, t-statistics conversion, and eigenmode-based reconstruction with correlation analysis against MRI t-stats
 - `viz_demo.py`: Shows 3D visualization capabilities with meshes and optodes